s-blu/obsidian_dataview_example_vault/30 Dataview Knowledge/trouble shooting queries.md

 Your query is not behaving like it should be?
 We have some tips on how to find out what's going wrong.

-## Query returns 0 results, but the data is there
+## Query returns 0 results, but the data is there.

-There needs to be something in your query that filters out or hiding your data.
+There needs to be something in your query that filters out or hides your data.

 ### 1. Try to remove the FROM clause.
 First, remove your `FROM` statement altogether.
 Does the result you expect show up now (probably among others, not wanted)?
-Add every FROM expression back one by one.
+Add every `FROM` expression back one by one.

 For example, you have `FROM #dv AND "20 Dataview Queries"`, first add only `FROM #dv`.
 Your result is still there?
 Try `FROM #dv AND "20 Dataview Queries"` - do your expected pages vanish?
-Then the FROM clause - maybe in **combination** with the WHERE clause - is causing trouble.
+Then the FROM clause - maybe in **combination** with the `WHERE` clause - is causing trouble.
 So next...

 ### 2. Try to remove the WHERE clause.
-Secondly, remove your WHERE clause but keep your `FROM` statement.
+Secondly, remove your `WHERE` clause but keep your `FROM` statement.
 Are the results still gone?
-Then your FROM statement is erroneous.
+Then your `FROM` statement is erroneous.
 Try to find the erroneous part and have a look at your data why they might get filtered out by it.

-Your data is there, if you keep the FROM, but delete the WHERE?
-Then your WHERE statement is acting up.
-Add every WHERE expression back one by one.
+Your data is there, if you keep the `FROM`, but delete the `WHERE`?
+Then your `WHERE` statement is acting up.
+Add every `WHERE` expression back one by one.

 For example you have `WHERE file.name != this.file.name AND #tag1 AND someMetadata`, then add first `WHERE file.name != this.file.name`.
 The data you're expecting still there?
 Try `WHERE file.name != this.file.name AND #tag1`.
 Still there?
 No?
-The last added part of the WHERE clause (`AND #tag1`) causes some trouble.
+The last added part of the `WHERE` clause (`AND #tag1`) causes some trouble.

 ### 3. Print out the metadata of your page.

+You found the error, but don't understand why it causes problems?
+It might help if you print out your current page like dataview sees it, to understand the structure of available metadata.
 You can do that in different approaches:

-If you're writing a table-query, **add the metadata you're using in your WHERE as a table column** and see if the values match your expectation.
+If you're writing a table-query, **add the metadata you're using in your `WHERE` as a table column** and see if the values match your expectation.

 To **see the whole current page with all its properties and metadata**, add